Sputnik Sweetheart: Plot summary

 He continues with his solitary life.
 Despite their promises to the contrary, he never sees Miu again except for one chance encounter: Miu drives past him in her Jaguar but doesn't seem to acknowledge he is there.
 She has stopped dyeing her hair, and it is now pure white.
 K senses she is now an "empty shell," lacking what both Sumire and K were once drawn to about her.

 Without warning, K receives a phone call from Sumire, who tells him that she is in the same phone booth near her apartment that she had always called him from.
 She asks him to come to get her from the phone booth.
 As with other Murakami works, Sputnik Sweetheart lacks a clear, concise ending.

+Critical reception

+Kirkus Reviews wrote that "worlds of implication exfoliate from this stunning, beautifully structured novel: a moving depiction of the mystery of other people, ever capable of 'disappearing' into 'places' where we cannot, try as we may, follow them."
+Publishers Weekly said, of the seventh translation to be provided to Murakami's English readership, "His latest offering breaks no new ground but is packaged in a striking manner and should attract a few newcomers."

+Daniel Zalewski, in The New York Times, remarked on the book's tone: "At this more mature stage in his career, Murakami speaks in a subtler language, one that blankets the internal and external world with melancholy."
+Julie Myerson, in The Guardian, said that Murakami "surely accomplishes the best, most unnerving job of fiction: to force you to look hard at the parts of yourself you never even suspected were there."